 - Even though you can enter payments in the Amounts Received field of the Sales Transaction Entry window, those payments are not applied to the job.
 Therefore, we recommend that you enter payments using the Receivables Management. - When using SOP Billing on a job, to invoice labor, the item must have an item type of Services.
 Services item types do not pass costs to SOP Billing Jobs.
 These Services items will allow Labor to be invoiced without adding Labor costs that would be coming to the job from Time Track or GP Payroll.
-Item types are set up in the Item Maintenance window (Cards > Inventory > Item). - · Though you can copy an SOP transaction that was entered in Service Management or Job Cost, the transaction information will not be updated in Service Management or Job Cost.
+Item types are set up in the Item Maintenance window (Cards > Inventory > Item). - When using the Copy function to add lines into an SOP order that is assigned to SOP billing, when you select Save, you will be prompted that the Job Cost Codes distributions are incorrect.
+You will need to add the cost codes on the new lines.